 Here are the steps and all you need when painting concrete floors.
-If you need prep, see first our concrete prep page.
+If you have not started your prep, you’ll also like our concrete prep page.

-- Our go-to concrete paint – Is Hot-Trax.
-See below for more details
+- Our go-to concrete paint – Is Benjamin Moore’s Hot-Trax.
+Jump to that section below for more details.

 1. How to Paint Concrete, the fun part: getting wet

 The best way to paint concrete is to plan it well and have all your tools ready.
 Do you have furniture to shuffle around before painting concrete?
-Jump below to see how easy it is.
-And make sure you have the right concrete paint.
+Jump below to see how to do that efficiently.
+And read about my go-to concrete paint.

 How to paint concrete floors is pretty much the same: